Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: The path segment term via the invariance principle

 We only consider no scattering (case 1) or scattering once (the other three cases) in the thin layer.
 Since $\Delta\tau$ is chosen to be sufficiently thin, which can be at least an order of magnitude thinner than the mean free path, there is no need to consider higher-order scattering events.

 \paragraph{\textsc{Case 1.}} The new added layer makes attenuation on both the incoming and the outgoing directions, leading to the following change in the outgoing radiance:

-Where $\rho(\omega_i,\omega_o)$ represents the multiple-bounce BRDF with the cosine term. $L(\omega_i)$ is the incoming radiance, written as $L$ for clarity.
-When $x$ is small enough (but still a positive number), $1-e^{-x}$ will converge to $x$. $o(\Delta \tau )$ is the infinitesimal of higher order, which can be ignored. $\Lambda$ is the Smith Lambda function.
+where $\rho(\omega_i,\omega_o)$ represents the multiple-bounce BRDF with the cosine term. $L(\omega_i)$ is the incoming radiance, written as $L$ for clarity.
+When $x$ is small enough (but still a positive number), $1-e^{-x}$ will converge to $x$. \revises{The infinitesimal of higher order is denoted by $o(\Delta \tau )$}, which can be ignored. $\Lambda$ is the Smith Lambda function~\revises{\cite{Heitz2014Microfacet}}.